WWE News: One Of The Top Stars Of NXT Is Moving Up To WWE’s Main Roster

 In the short promo, Lars Sullivan is standing behind a steel fence and looking menacingly into the camera as his name appears in front of him.
 Shortly afterward, the words “coming soon” appear in the video, but that’s about all we know as far as his arrival on the WWE main roster.

-Keeping with the mystery of it all, WWE simply hashtagged #TheFreak and repeated “….coming soon” in the caption of the tweet.
+Keeping with the mystery of it all, WWE simply hashtagged “TheFreak” and repeated “….coming soon” in the caption of the tweet.
 Some of his NXT highlights were also shown during the short video and he continues to be impressive.

 ….coming soon.@LarsSWWE #SurvivorSeries pic.twitter.com/zupCR8j5Ot